The Politicians: Legacy

 Wa Kupa lives in Wairoa and Doug Pepperell is now in Perth, Australia.
 Paul Alderton is still performing with the swampdogs.
 Campbell Hapi is performing in China.
-Paul VanWering is teaching music and Guitar in Hamilton.
+Paul van Wering is teaching music and Guitar in Hamilton.
 Ian Jefferies has moved to Perth Australia, while Jeff Downey owns his own company, Downey Construction.
 Adrian Ellis continues his Music career and is living in the Tauranga area.
 Paul Krippner has his own sound company.
 Warren Williams is still playing music in Sydney and has his own finance broking business.

 Tim Armstrong recorded three albums in the nineties: Relationships (1992), Breaking hearts (1993), and Wondering why (1995).
 Also a cover version of the Beatles' song "Here comes the sun" came out as a single in 1994.

 Tim Armstrong's band is still performing and has released several albums and singles.
 He has also released songs with Howie Casey, a well known saxophone player from England.
 Tim Armstrong's later albums include Listen to your Heart (2007), Old kid on the block (2009), and 2010 (2010).